Tips To Increase Your Social Security Benefit

 How Social Security Benefits are Calculated

-Now, fast forward to 2024, and as I mentioned, you need to earn $168,600 to reach the same cap.
+Now, fast forward to 2025, you need to earn $176,100 to reach the same cap.
 So, Social Security accounts for inflation by indexing your historical earnings.

 Also, if you have years with no earnings or if you've worked for fewer than 35 years, zero income is factored in for the remaining years to reach that total of 35.

 It's worth noting that earnings are means-tested.
-What the heck does that mean?
-Well, it means that the initial dollars you earn have a more significant impact on your Social Security benefit calculation.
+That means the initial dollars you earn have a more significant impact on your Social Security benefit calculation.

 In essence, this means that Social Security is progressive, but since it will pay out a higher amount relative to a lower amount put into it, it's the opposite of our progressive tax system, where the higher amount we earn the higher our marginal tax rates will be.